 6. Life organised around addiction

 Important social, occupational or recreational activities are given up or reduced because of substance abuse.

-7. Health problems is ignored
+7. Health problems are ignored

 Risks of addiction

 People with an addiction do not have control over what they are doing, taking or using.
 Their addiction may reach a point at which it is harmful.
-Abused substances produces some forms of intoxication that alters judgement, perception, attention or physical control.
+Abused substances produce some forms of intoxication that alters judgement, perception, attention or physical control.

 Many substances can bring on withdrawal – an effect caused by cessation or reduction in the amount of the substance used.
 Withdrawal can range from mild anxiety to seizures and hallucinations.

-Nearly all drugs can produce a phenomenon known as tolerance where you must use a larger amount of the drug to produce the same level of intoxication.
+Nearly all drugs can produce a phenomenon known as tolerance, where you must use a larger amount of the drug to produce the same level of intoxication.